-Join us for a special evening in support of MOCA and in honor of the 2023 Local Genius Awardees: award-winning sociologist and researcher Jennifer Carlson, Ph.D.; hydrologist Karletta Chief, Ph.D.; sociologist Celestino Fernández, Ph.D.; baker and Barrio Bread founder Don Guerra; and late writer and journalist Tom Miller.
+This special evening in support of MOCA honors the 2023 Local Genius Awardees: award-winning sociologist and researcher Jennifer Carlson, Ph.D.; hydrologist Karletta Chief, Ph.D.; sociologist Celestino Fernández, Ph.D.; baker and Barrio Bread founder Don Guerra; and late writer and journalist Tom Miller.

 Founded by MOCA in 2009, the Gala and Local Genius Awards honor innovative Tucsonans whose activities have a global impact, and whose talents have been internationally recognized.

-This year’s Gala will feature the Local Genius Awards, dinner, music, an auction, and dancing:
+This year’s Gala features the Local Genius Awards, dinner, music, an auction, and dancing:

 - 6pm – Cocktails with music from Las Azaleas & silent auction